 Identify Attractive Industries

-- The proprietary process begins by screening the Russell 3000 for companies with a 10-year history of uncut dividends, balance sheet sustainability, cash flow generation and fundamental soundness.
+The proprietary process begins by screening all listed U.S. equities for companies with a 10-year history of uncut dividends, balance sheet sustainability, cash flow generation and fundamental soundness.

 We believe it is vitally important to only invest in those industries with a broad-based, large number of attractively rated constituents.
 Our view is that historically, this has proven to reveal industries benefiting from a broader-based positive fundamental change in that industry’s operating environment.
 Within the portfolio, assets and position sizes are allocated based on a weight-of-the-evidence approach, while tactical changes in the portfolio are made to reflect prevailing financial conditions within industries and sectors.
 When suitable buy candidates are not available, cash is utilized as a defensive measure.